itzaldut/ode3/README.md

 * -m mass_of_projectile [10] kg
 * -k coefficient_of_air_resistance [0.1] kg/m

+Results for when I changed the values for baseball 1

 **RKnDemo**: Solves for projectile motion with a simple model of air resistance, force of air resistance = -kv^2<br>
 This program includes graphical output.
 Detailed output is saved in TGraph objects in RKnDemo.root.
 The file **RKnPlotDemo.py** shows how to access date in the TGraphs and can be used to generate additional plots.<br>